kpmeen/kafka-websocket-proxy/docs/logging.md

 ## 2. Overriding log levels for predefined loggers

-It is possible to set the log levels of some important loggers through environment variables.
+It is possible to set the log levels for some of the important loggers through environment variables.
 The below table shows which are available, and what their default values are.